GenericMappingTools/2021-eswn-pygmt-workshop/announcement.md

 - We will provide live captions in English for spoken content during the online meeting.
-- We welcome any requests or comments about workshop accessibility, which can be addressed to workshop organizer Meghan Jones at meghanj at hawaii dot edu.
+- We welcome any requests or comments about workshop accessibility, which can be addressed to workshop organizer Max Jones at meghanj at hawaii dot edu.